kamadland/ministry-guide/pages/03.Introduction/03.installation/docs.md

 None of these Churches or Youth Groups are especially large.
 Some of them are completely Asian and are held in Chinese.

 ##### Community Services & Organizations
-There are many community services.
+There are many community services & organizations.
 Recreation and Parks officers community centres, fitness, aquatic centres and pools, parks, park programming, community sports and more.
-Community services such as Richmond Cards, Richmod Gives, Richmond Multicultural Community Services, Richmond Society for Community Living helps those with special needs,
+Community services such as Richmond Cards, Richmod Gives, Richmond Multicultural Community Services, Richmond Society for Community Living helps those with special needs, and volunteerism is very strong.
+There is even a Richmond Community Services Advisory Council that brings together representatives from non-profits and government.
+Richmond is also rich with museums, heritage sites and theatres, as well as 2010 Winter Olympic Games sites that can be visited.